EGI-Federation/documentation/content/en/users/communities/dmcc/_index.md

 ### How to get access

-Getting access to the EGI infrastructure consist of the following steps:
+Getting access to the EGI infrastructure consists of the following steps:

 1. [Sign-up](../../aai/check-in/signup/) for an EGI Check-In account.
 1. Request to join the `vo.environmental.egi.eu`